Surcharging Frequently Asked Questions for U.S.-based Users

 Is surcharging right for my practice?

-Surcharging can help merchants reduce their expenses by applying up to a 3% fee to credit card transactions.
-However, it may not be a good fit for some practices because:
+Surcharging can help merchants reduce their expenses by offsetting credit card processing fees.
+However, it may not be a good fit for some practices because surcharging passes credit card processing fees to pet owners, effectively increasing prices.
+Pet owners may choose to buy products outside the practice to avoid the surcharge.

 How can I find out if surcharging is legal in my state?